 Once it’s established, remove the top half of the plant to encourage branching.
 This will make it much fuller, and more productive.

-Regular pinching and pruning is also a great way to control the size and shape of the plant, and will result in a larger harvest.
+Regular pinching and pruning is also a great way to control the size and shape, and will result in a larger harvest.

 You should also pinch off the flowers as soon as they begin to form.
 That will extend the length of your harvest, and help to keep the plant looking its best.